• Thu. Jun 19th, 2025

 This indigenous grape is grown exclusively in Cyprus and produces a crisp, refreshing white wine that offers several citrus and floral notes.
 Xynisteri is often compared to Sauvignon Blanc or Pinot Grigio but maintains its distinctive character.
 Reflecting the island’s sunny climate, Xynisteri is the perfect accompaniment to seafood, salads, or light pasta dishes.

-Maratheftiko: A Bold Red with Personality
+Maratheftiko: A Bold Red with its own Unique Personality

 This indigenous grape is grown exclusively in Cyprus and produces bold, full-bodied red wines.
 This grape has been gaining popularity in recent years thanks to its intense colour, rich fruity flavours, and spicy finish.
 Maratheftiko is often blended with other grape varieties, such as Cabernet Sauvignon or Shiraz, to add depth and structure.
 Maratheftiko pairs well with hearty meat dishes or mature cheeses.